 Particular problems may be encountered by people who have an intellectual disability or impairment, or a mental illness.
 See Chapter 8.3: Disability and criminal justice.

 In dealing with the police, your major rights and obligations are:

-- you do not have to answer any questions (in most cases); however, police can ask you to give your name and address if they believe you have committed an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). or could assist with the investigation of a serious offence;
+- you do not have to answer any questions (in most cases); however, police can ask you to give your name and address if they believe you have committed an offence or could assist with the investigation of a serious offence;

-- you do not have to go to a police station, unless you have been arrested and have been told what you A document that sets out what a person wants to happen to their money and other property after they die. be charged with;
+- you do not have to go to a police station, unless you have been arrested and have been told what you will be charged with;

 - you do not have to make any statements;

 - you do not have to participate in an identification line-up;

 - you can make a telephone call to try to contact a friend and a lawyer from the police station;

 - you can be required to have your fingerprints taken.
 Police may use reasonable force to take your fingerprints, if they believe you have committed a serious offence and you are aged 15 or over; if you are aged from 10 to 14, the police need a court order to take your fingerprints; and

 - you can refuse to undergo a forensic procedure (giving a sample from any part of your body) unless a court orders you to do so.